Skip to main content

 To add conditional formatting, click the paintbrush icon in the visualization pane on the right, then click Add condition.
 Select the condition to apply to the data and the corresponding formatting.
 You can create multiple conditions.

 You can also create a condition based on a comparison.
-In the following screenshot, the green color of the visualization indicates that the absolute change in number of events for the previous hour was less than 1,000::
+In the following example, the amber color of the visualization indicates that the absolute change in number of deleted events for the previous hour was more than 5,000:

 Cube view table